Christmas: From Post Modern Jukebox

 I'll Be Home For Christmas

-- Sara is always amazing!
+• Sara is always excellent!
 Thanks for the great music!

-- I came for the great music, stayed for the relentless eye contact from the bass player.
+• I came for the great music and stayed for the relentless eye contact from the bass player.

 I'll Be Home For Christmas